landawn/mi-erp/README.md

 Reducing the APIs by half brings the target number down, but it leaves you in the "impossible" zone because the required velocity is still orders of magnitude higher than human capability.

-Here is the updated calculation and reality check.

 ---

 ## Is it feasible to reduce the total number of APIs from 3,000 to 1,500?